 - this allows you to track clicks, most people keep this checked :)

 - Checking this option alters your feed for easy email reading.
-With the “clean display” selected, Mimi includes the first image and 1,000 characters of each blog post with a “read more” link back to your site.
+With the “clean” display option selected, Mimi includes only the first image in your post.
+She also only includes the first 1,000 characters of each blog post, and automatically adds a “read more” link back to your blog article.
 All other excess formatting, images, etc are removed.
-If you want to include full posts in your emails, leave this option unchecked.
+If you want to include the full post from your RSS feed in your emails, leave this option unchecked.

 - This inserts social share buttons at the top of your RSS email.